yrchien/NGGAN/README.md

 ### Changed
     Modified program hyperparameters to align with the values specified in the research paper.
+    Some parameters used for testing purposes have been removed to avoid confusion.
 ### Fixed

 In this version update, the program's hyperparameters have been adjusted to align with the values outlined in the research paper.